digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/internal.rst

 * A holding settled via an intermediary at the same custodian can be passed through, thus eliminating the requirement for the intermediary to possess the holding upfront.

-In the forthcoming tutorial, we will delve into more complex settlement transactions involving multiple custodians.
+In the forthcoming tutorial, we will delve into more complex settlement transactions involving a transfer across multiple custodians.